mother-of-all-self-hosting/ansible-role-echoip/docs/configuring-echoip.md

 **Note**: hosting echoip under a subpath (by configuring the `echoip_path_prefix` variable) does not seem to be possible due to echoip's technical limitations.

-### Extending the configuration

-There are some additional things you may wish to configure about the component.

-Take a look at:

-- [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
-You can override settings (even those that don't have dedicated playbook variables) using the `echoip_environment_variables_additional_variables` variable

-See its [`docker-compose.example.yml`](https://github.com/httpjamesm/echoip/blob/main/docker-compose.example.yml) for a complete list of echoip's config options that you could put in `echoip_environment_variables_additional_variables`.

 ## Installing

 After configuring the playbook, run the installation command of your playbook as below: